Top Attractions for Kids in China

-Out of all the tourist attractions found in China, the Great Wall of China is perhaps the most popular and the representation of the country.
-In fact, it’s too massive that many believe it’s the only structure you’ll ever see on space (of course that’s already been debunked).
+Out of all the tourist attractions found in China, the Great Wall of China is perhaps the most popular and representation of the country.
+In fact, it’s too massive that many believe it’s the only structure you’ll ever see in space (of course that’s already been debunked).
 For many, the Wall represents a lot of walking, something that the kids won’t enjoy—but it’s a completely different experience when you’re in Mutianyu.
-This section of the Great Wall is less crowded, so you can have the wall more to yourselves.
-Moreover, you can reach the area through a cable or enjoy a ride on a toboggan.
+This section of the Great Wall is less crowded, so you can have the wall more to yourself.
+Moreover, you can reach the area through a cable or enjoy a ride on a toboggan

 The name may say “aquarium,” but this actually feels like the entire wilderness of the earth all condensed in several thousands of square meters.
 Indeed, the Shanghai Ocean Aquarium shall be a delight of the senses of the kids as they see some of the endangered marine species of China, as well as those of the rest of the world.
 The aquarium is currently divided into many zones such as China, South America, Australia, Africa, Southeast Asia, and Polar.
 There’s also a section for the deep oceans and species found near the shore.
 Special exhibitions are also regular in the venue.

 - Address: 1388 Lujiazui Road, Pudong, Shanghai, China

 - Operating Hours: 9:00 a.m. to 6:00 p.m.

 - Admission Fees: RMB 110 (between 1 to 1.4 meters in height), RMB 160 (adult)

 - How to Get There: Bus nos.
 85, 583, 971, 996, 82, and 583